 Coffee Caramel Cookies

-Coffee caramel cookies have delicious caramel flavor with just the right amount of sweetness.
-They are balanced with the slight taste of coffee from the espresso powder.
+These coffee caramel cookies have a delicious caramel flavor with just the right amount of sweetness.
+They are balanced, with a slight coffee taste from the espresso powder.

 What Makes These Coffee Caramel Cookies Different